Dan Meuser: Defense and military

-Meuser supported Trump's plan to add $54 billion increase in defense spending.
+Meuser supported Trump's plan to increase defense spending by $54 billion.
 He also supported the travel ban on countries that Trump implemented, with his campaign saying, "We cannot allow individuals to enter our country without knowing enough about their identity and background and the need to improve our immigration vetting processes, end visa overstays and examine the issues of chain migration.
 We can no longer stand by and allow individuals we know little about from countries hell-bent on destroying America enter our country."

 Donald Trump

 As the House of Representatives was debating HR 489 in July 2019, which passed 240 - 187, condemning Trump for promoting racism and xenophobia after he attacked four Democratic members of Congress, telling them to "go back" to the "places from which they came," Meuser defended Trump and called the bill a baseless attack by Democratic leadership.
 "I strongly oppose Democrat leadership's latest effort to harass [Trump].
 For years, he and his supporters have been subjected to baseless attacks.
 Such slander is a disservice to our nation and the American people, and I am tired of it."
 The tweet from which the quote is sourced contained a video in which Meuser, standing on the House floor, said, "I rise today in opposition of House Resolution 489."

 In December 2020, Meuser joined over 120 House Republicans in signing an amicus brief in support of a Texas lawsuit that sought to invalidate Pennsylvania's 2020 presidential election votes.
-Following the storming of the U.S. Capitol building by Trump supporters, Meuser voted to reject the certification of Pennsylvania's 's electoral votes in the 2020 presidential election.
+Following the storming of the U.S. Capitol building by Trump supporters, Meuser voted to reject the certification of Pennsylvania's electoral votes in the 2020 presidential election.
 He voted against impeaching Trump on an article of impeachment of "incitement of insurrection" in the aftermath of the attack on the Capitol.
 In May 2021, Meuser voted against the creation of an independent commission to investigate the January 6 attack.

+In 2024, Meuser labelled Trump's New York hush money trial as "a blatant attempt to undermine democracy" and "sham trial."